-Eduroam ( EDUcation ROAMing ) is an international project promoting mobility of users in academic networks.
-It allows users to connect to the networks of all involved organizations (especially wifi).
-In case of radio overlap of multiple networks (belonging to different resource providers, with different IP subnets, etc.) with the same SSID, this SSID is set in the "eduroam- [inst]" format, where [inst] is a well-understood abbreviation representing the organization name.
+Eduroam ( EDUcation ROAMing ) is an international project supporting the mobility of users in academic networks.
+It allows users to connect to the networks of all participating organizations (especially wifi).
+In the case of radio overlap of multiple networks (belonging to different resource providers, with different IP subnets, etc.) with the same SSID, this SSID is set in the format "eduroam- [inst]", where [inst] is a well-understood abbreviation representing the organization name.

 There is one Eduroam network provider in the FI building.
 ESSID eduroam covers the entire FI building.
-Communication between the computer and the wireless access point is secured by WPA / WPA2.
-For the wireless network eduroam is reserved segment 126.96.36.199/22, respectively.
-2001: 718: 801: 22c :: 64.
-The connected stations obtain their IP address dynamically via DHCP.
-Unlike wlan_fi, after connecting to the network, you do not need to activate your machine.
+Communication between the computer and the wireless access point is secured using WPA / WPA2.
+The segment 184.108.40.206/22, resp.
+2001: 718: 801: 22c :: / 64.
+Connected stations dynamically obtain their IP address via DHCP.
+Unlike wlan_fi, it is not necessary to activate your machine after connecting to the network.

 Instructions how to connect to eduroam network .

-wlan_fi ESSID.
-After the IP address is assigned, only access to DNS servers and to the server is allowed from the station
+wlan_fi .
+After assigning an IP address, only access to DNS servers and to is allowed from the station

 https://fadmin.fi.muni.cz .
-An authorized user has the option to activate his machine by accessing the URL
+An authorized user has the option to activate their machine using URL access

-https://wifi.fi.muni.cz , where they must authenticate with the faculty login and faculty password.
-Access is limited to a maximum of several hours.
+https://wifi.fi.muni.cz , where it must authenticate using the faculty login and faculty password.
+Access is limited to a maximum of a few hours.

-Since February 2020, an authorized user can activate his / her machine using the captive portal, which redirects him / her to the login page, where it is necessary to authenticate with the faculty login and faculty password.
-Access is also limited in time to a maximum of several hours.
-If you do not see the captive portal automatically, it is necessary to browse the browser and open the HTTP-only page, eg. http://neverssl.com , and you will be redirected to it.
+An authorized user can also activate his machine using the captive portal, which redirects him to the login page, where it is necessary to authenticate using the faculty login and faculty password.
+Access is also limited in time to a maximum of a few hours.
+If the captive portal does not appear automatically, it is necessary to go to the browser and open an HTTP-only page, e.g. http://neverssl.com , and you will then be redirected to it.

-After activation, access to the Internet outside the FI network is allowed from the assigned IP address.
-From a FI network perspective, a connected computer is treated similarly to any other non-FI computer.
-So all the services on the FI should work that you can use, for example, if you are connected through some other ISP.
-On the other hand, some services will not work - for example, sharing disks over NFS and SMB (Windows).
+After activation, access to the Internet anywhere outside the FI network is allowed from the respective assigned IP address.
+From the point of view of the FI network, the connected computer is treated in the same way as any other computer outside the FI network.
+Therefore, all FI services that you can use should work, for example, if you are connected through another ISP.
+Conversely, some services will not work - for example, disk sharing via NFS and SMB (Windows).

-The Faculty Firewall tests whether the activated computer is still active.
-If the ping (ICMP echo request) or ARP request is not answered for more than 5 minutes, the activation of the given IP address is canceled and the user must reactivate the address using the URL above.
+The faculty firewall tests whether the activated computer is still active.
+If it does not respond to a ping (ICMP echo request) or ARP query for more than 5 minutes, the activation of the given IP address is canceled and the user must reactivate his address using the above URL.

-Users must be aware that all communication between their computer and the wireless access point is eavesdropping, even an attacker, in certain circumstances, can take their address and thus "hijack" the existing connection.
-Therefore, it is recommended that you use secure encrypted protocols (such as HTTPS, IMAPS, POP3S, and SSH) for both logon and data transfer.
+Users must be aware that all communication between their computer and the wireless access point is eavesdropping, and even a potential attacker has the option under certain circumstances to take over their address and thus "hijack" existing connections.
+It is therefore recommended to use secure encrypted protocols (such as HTTPS, IMAPS, POP3S, and SSH) for both logon and data transmission.